Expectation and Acoustic Neural Network Representations Enhance Music Identification from Brain Activity: Results

 \FloatBarrier

-Di Liberto et al. have demonstrated that the human auditory cortex encodes predictive information, including surprise about unexpected auditory events and uncertainty about future predictions \cite{DiLiberto2020}.
-These predictive aspects can be quantified using information-theoretic measures---Surprisal (quantifying unexpectedness) and Entropy (quantifying uncertainty)---computed from autoregressive models applied to the audio signal.
-The effectiveness of these predictive features for representation learning may depend on the temporal context length used to compute them, reflecting the temporal scope of cortical predictions during music listening.
+Using time-resolved regression (TRF), Kern et al.\ showed that neural responses to melodic surprise are best explained by models that use relatively short-range context, rather than longer context \cite{Kern2023}.

-To examine this context-dependency, we computed Surprisal and Entropy from an autoregressive music language model (MusicGen \cite{musicgen}) using three context windows: 8~s, 16~s, and 32~s.
-Quantitative evaluation revealed that both Surprisal and Entropy demonstrated peaked accuracy at 16~s context (Figure~\ref{fig:ctx-en}).
+To examine this context-dependency, we computed surprisal and entropy from an autoregressive music language model (MusicGen \cite{musicgen}) using three context windows: 8~s, 16~s, and 32~s.
+Quantitative evaluation revealed that both surprisal and entropy demonstrated peaked accuracy at 16~s context (Figure~\ref{fig:ctx-en}).
 Surprisal at 16~s achieved 0.855 accuracy, improving over the full-scratch baseline by +3.2~pp, with all pairwise comparisons against individual seeds reaching significance by McNemar's test ($p<0.001$).
 Entropy at 16~s attained 0.850 accuracy (+2.7~pp improvement), also with all seed-wise comparisons significant ($p<0.001$).
-In contrast, the 8-s and 32-s context windows showed more inconsistent performance, failing to achieve significant improvements across all seed baselines.
-Qualitative comparisons among the audio signals, the predictive features across the three context lengths, and the EEG recordings are also provided in Figure ~\ref{fig:supp3} to illustrate their temporal relationships (see also \nameref{subsec:supp3} for a detailed qualitative analysis).
+In contrast, the 8-s and 32-s context windows showed inconsistent performance, with significant improvements observed only for a subset of seed baselines.
+Qualitative comparisons among the audio signals, the expectation features across the three context lengths, and the EEG recordings are also provided in Figure~\ref{fig:supp3} to illustrate their temporal relationships (see also \nameref{subsec:supp3} for a detailed qualitative analysis).
 This overall pattern suggests that the 16-s context length optimally captures the temporal structure of cortical predictions during music listening.
 We therefore adopted the 16-s configuration for all subsequent ensemble experiments.

 \FloatBarrier